Where To Donate Clothes Responsibly

 HOW TO DECLUTTER YOUR CLOTHES

-While we could write an entire book on how to declutter your clothes but when it comes to letting go parts of your closet start by making a few clearly defined piles: sell, donate, and trash.
+While we could write an entire blog on all the steps for how to declutter your clothes, when it comes to the “want to get rid of” parts of your closet make a few piles: sell, donate, and trash.

 We always advise selling or donating what you can 1 to 1.
-Whether you call a friend to see if they have a need for something you no longer want, host a chic clothing swap party or snap a picture + post it on an app like Poshmark or ThreadUp to be sold.
-Whatever it takes to keep your unwanted threads out of the landfill –– this my friend, is the preferred way to declutter + remove things from your home because you know exactly who it’s going to.
+Whether you call a friend to see if they have a need for something you no longer want or take a picture + post it on an app like OfferUp, this is the preferred way to declutter + remove things from your home because you know exactly who it’s going to.

-If zero waste is something you’re truly striving for + you don’t mind paying to ensure it happens or you seemingly can’t find a good resource for recycling textiles, TerraCycle is hands-down the way to go because they send you a cardboard box, you load up ‘n send back (free of charge) + they responsibly do the rest.
+If zero waste is something you’re truly striving for + you don’t mind paying to ensure it happens or you seemingly can’t find a good fit to recycle textiles TerraCycle is the way to go because they send you a cardboard box you load up + send back.

-If you’re like most people, I bet right now you’re asking yourself, “John….Sherri....why not just donate to Goodwill, Salvation Army or some other local donation dropoff?”
+I bet right now you’re wondering, why not just donate to Goodwill, Salvation Army or some other local donation dropoff?

 THE PROBLEM WITH “JUST DONATING”

-The sheer volume of donations, especially clothing, that these stores receive simply outweighs the demand.
+The quantities of donations, especially clothing, that these stores receive simply outweighs the demand.
 And quite frankly, this makes sense.
-Think about, whether you shop online or in-person the possibilities to buy new clothes are endless + more convenient than ever.
+If you think about, whether you shop online or in-person the possibilities to buy new clothes are endless + more convenient than ever.

 So, what happens when we all bring everything we no longer want + drop it at the footsteps of these large thrift stores + say, “here you go?”

-Based on the buying trends of their clientele they actually keep what they believe will sell (which is only about 20%) + then everything else is exported from the U.S to third world countries.
-Yep, you read that correctly.
+Based on the buying trends of their clientele they actually keep what they believe will sell + then everything else is exported from the U.S. Yep, you read that correctly.

 SOLUTION: DONATE RESPONSIBLY

-No, the solution is not to live in a cluttered home *wink* or to hold onto things simply because you now know the harsh hard-to-stomach reality of donating.
+No, the solution is not to live in a cluttered home *wink* or to hold onto things simply because you now know another reality of donating.
 The solution is to donate, responsibly.

-At the end of the day, you work hard + you deserve to be spoiled which is why when it comes to bringing into your home (+ what you wear) you should focus on the quality.
-Because when push comes to shove, you’ll not only discover how much more enjoyment you get from them but they’ll last longer + maybe even be given a second or third life down the road when they’re responsibly donated to someone else.
+You’re a hard worker + deserve to be spoiled which is why you should focus on the quality of things you bring into your home (+ what you wear).
+Not only will you get more enjoyment from them but they’ll last longer + maybe even be given a second or third life down the road when they’re donated to someone else.

 WHERE TO DONATE CLOTHES